 The Tabriz rugs have many similarities and some differences as well:

-The knot is tied onto a cotton foundation consisting of 2 shoots of cotton wefts (side to side threads) and depressed** warps (up and down threads that form the fringes).
+The knot is tied onto a cotton foundation consisting of 2 shoots of cotton wefts (side to side cords) and depressed** warps (up and down cords that form the fringes).
 In the rugs from the 1980s to the present, dark gray or black wefts may be used and the warps may occasionally be silk.

 Antique Tabriz Rugs used short, fine clipped wool pile.